Ready (Trey Songz album)

-Ready is the third studio album by American R&B recording artist Trey Songz.
+Ready is the third album by the American R&B recording artist Trey Songz.
 It was released on August 31, 2009, by Troy Taylor's record label Songbook, distributed by Atlantic Records.
 The album serves as the sequel to Trey Day (2007).
-Production for the album took place from 2008 to 2009, which was contributed by Songz's longtime collaborator and his mentor Troy Taylor, along with Bryan-Michael Cox, StarGate and Los da Mystro, among others.
+Taylor produced the album during 2008–2009 along with Bryan-Michael Cox, StarGate and Los da Mystro, among others.

 The album received generally positive reviews from critics, which positively compared Ready to the work of R. Kelly, but also was criticized for this album's inconsistency.
 The album debuted at number 3 on the US Billboard 200, selling 131,000 copies in its first week.
 The album was a certified gold by the Recording Industry Association of America (RIAA), becoming Songz's first certified album.
 4 years later, Ready was certified platinum by the Recording Industry Association of America (RIAA).

 The album was supported by five singles, including the top ten Billboard Hot 100 hit "Say Aah", and the top five Hot R&B/Hip-Hop Songs hits "Neighbors Know My Name" and "I Invented Sex", the latter of which topped the chart.
 Songz promoted Ready in a number of live appearances, including co-heading the 106 & Live tour, sponsored by 106 & Park, and serving as a support act on Jay-Z's The Blueprint 3 Tour.
 Ready earned Songz a Grammy Award nomination for Best Contemporary R&B Album at the 52nd Grammy Awards; but lost to Beyoncé Knowles' I Am...
 Sasha Fierce.